otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 as a starting point.

 A lot of configuration is documented in the [haproxy-tls1_2.cfg configuration file](../src/haproxy-tls1_2.cfg)

+OWASP O-Saft is a tool used for improving the TLS configuration of the web server.
+For a simple setup, a preconfigured Docker container gets provisioned with Docker Compose.

 ### Remark on HTTP Public Key Pinning